 Also ask wedding venue staff for their ‘best deal’; make it clear that you are on a strict budget and that you cannot pay more than a certain amount for the reception venue.
 By doing this, you may find that you can get a great deal on the after-wedding reception.

 The same rule applies to all other aspects of the wedding i.e. the wedding dress, bridesmaids dresses, grooms/best man outfits, flowers and rings.
 Always research your options carefully and try to ‘haggle’ a little with the suppliers if you can – sometimes you may be able to get a reduction if you buy all of your wedding outfits from one place.

-Also consider hiring your wedding clothes; this can be a much cheaper way of getting the exact outfits that you want for the day at a much reduced price.
+Also, in order to keep costs to a minimum, why not consider hiring your wedding clothes?
+You are likely to only wear the clothes ince in your life, so this could be a great way to save some big cash and you coudl still get the exact outfits that you want for the day at a much reduced price.